Summary: Google functions like a governing body of SEO and specific advice can lead webmasters astray.

 Still disagree?
 Does the American Bar Association link to individual attorney’s practices?
 Does the American Cancer Society link to individual physician practices?
 How about the White House?
 Does whitehouse.gov link to the cleaning service they use?
 The answer to all of these is no. They don’t link to or mention specific companies or individuals because it’s not appropriate.
 As the governing body for the community, it’s not appropriate for them to link to members directly because it is an implied endorsement.
 In my opinion, it’s no different with Google.

 Much Ado About Nothing?

 “Move on,” you say.
 “You’re just jealous.”
 “How do you have this much time in a day, to engage in these debates?”
 I’ve heard it all the past couple of weeks, along with some things that aren’t fit to print.
 The bottom line is that how our community conducts itself ethically should be a priority for all of us, Google included.
 SEO is a tiny microcosm of marketing, and an even tinier part of business overall.
 But it impacts everyone, everywhere.
 It’s our responsibility to make sure it’s being done right.
-I’ve got my own thoughts on how EAT creates its own problems with that ecosystem (perhaps another post for another day), but giving literal EAT to individual sites based on their writing about EAT may be meta, but it’s an unnecessary risk to our community.
+I’ve got my own thoughts on how EAT creates its own problems with that ecosystem (perhaps another post for another day).
+Giving literal EAT to individual sites based on their writing about EAT is pretty meta, but it is an unnecessary risk to our community.